Fight to control the Chen Guangcheng story

 It is not the only organisation trying to steer this story in one direction.
-The United States government also appears to be putting a favourable spin on its role in this affair.'Chen who?'
+The United States government also appears to be putting a favourable spin on its role in this affair.

 Many of China's comments on this case have come from Xinhua, the state-run news agency, or the country's foreign ministry.